Cookies & Privacy.

 Director Independence

 Under the Governance Code, independence means both financial independence and independence of judgement.
 Directors must exhibit integrity and must not have any economic or financial relationship with Mumtalakat or any of its associates, subsidiaries or affiliates.
-On an annual basis, Mumtalakat’s Directors complete a Disclosure of Interest and Independence Form, disclosing their interests, and the interests of their spouse and children, and they answer a set of questions designed to establish whether they have any other positions that may jeopardise their independence.
-The Board’s Compensation and Governance Committee reviews these forms and makes an annual determination of the independence of each Director.
+On an annual basis, Mumtalakat’s Directors complete a Disclosure of Interest and Independence Form, disclosing their interests, and the interests of their spouse, and they answer a set of questions designed to establish whether they have any other positions that may jeopardise their independence.
+The Board’s Governance and Compensation Committee reviews these forms and makes an annual determination of the independence of each Director.

 Related Party Dealings and Director Conflicts of Interest